simonespa/graph-playground/README.md

-# Graph Playground
+# Data structures & Algorithms
-This repo contains Graph (and Tree) data structures and related algorithms.
+This repo is a collection of data structures and algorithms documentation and a playground to use for your own learning.
 ## How to use it
 Install all dependencies